 Indian Staircase and Indian Arch

 The 3.5-mile roundtrip hike to Indian Staircase starts at Bison Way Trailhead.
 This strenuous trail leads hikers up the side of a cliff to a massive natural staircase, which descends through an arch in the rock wall.
 However, it comes with a warning.
 The Indian Staircase is strenuous and dangerous.
 Hikers should use extreme caution when descending, as falls can result in serious injuries.
-This is not a place to bring people who are of unsure footing, or young kids who may not stick with you.
+This is not a place to bring people who are unsure of their footing, or young kids who may not stick with you.

 Whittleton Arch